Are You Ready?

 By Kris Hart and Glenn Gray, Co-Chairs of WE ARE GOLF’s Millennial Task Force

 Millennials (ages 18-34) are having a sizeable impact on the golf industry.
 According to the National Golf Foundation, there are 6.2 million participants from this age group, or 28 percent of all golfers, who are playing about 100 million rounds per year in the U.S. Additionally, they spend about $5 billion annually on golf.
 This includes green fees, which have jumped from 12.6 rounds per year in the 1990’s to 14.7 in the 2010’s.

 There are several reasons why golf is attractive to millennials.
 Many enjoy the opportunity to be outside and the traditional values of the game.
 For others, rising stars, innovative brands, exciting events, relaxed rules and forms of the game like Footgolf are helping to draw interest by showcasing golf as “fun, young and cool.”

-This 12-person team represents some of the largest industry organizations – the Club Managers Association of America (CMAA), Golf Digest, Great White Shark Enterprises, Nextgengolf, National Golf Course Owners Association (NGCOA), PGA of America, PGA TOUR, USGA – but also includes organizations who do an exceptional job of engaging 18 to 34-year-olds such as Adidas, Google, GoPro, Topgolf and Twitter.
-Every member of the Task Force has an interest in golf and fits in the millennial age group.
+This 12-person team represents some of the largest industry organizations – the Club Managers Association of America (CMAA), Golf Digest, Great White Shark Enterprises, Nextgengolf, National Golf Course Owners Association (NGCOA), PGA of America, PGA TOUR, The First Tee, USGA – but also includes organizations who do an exceptional job of engaging 18 to 34-year-olds such as Adidas, Capital One, Topgolf and Twitter.

 It’s important for the industry to know how to balance the interests of Generation X and Baby Boomers while developing Generation Y (“Millennials”) as loyal customers and lifelong players for the continued success and vitality of the game.
 Golf needs to be prepared for the challenge of satisfying multiple age groups at the same facility.